woody-morgan/woody-morgan.github.io/README.md

 2. You can change DEFAULT_LAYOUT At pages/blog/[...slug].tsx
 3. You can change DEFAULT Author at pages/about.tsx
 4. Change Code Copy Button on components/pre.tsx
+5. To write new articles, write yarn writeup || npm run writeup